Home | About me | Contact | What's new | Privacy | Search

 Why are manholes and storm drains higher than the road surface in construction areas?

-However, the reason is quite simple: manholes, storm drains, driveway aprons, and so forth all are all built to the planned level of the final road surface.
+However, the reason is quite simple: manholes, storm drains, driveway aprons, and so forth are all built to the planned level of the final road surface.
 However, that final layer of pavement (usually a few inches worth) is not laid down until the very end of the project.
 Therefore, when a road is still under construction but open to traffic, there will be an offset between the temporary road surface and those other structures.

 So why not lay down the final layer of pavement before letting traffic use the road?
-Essentially, it's the same reason why you don't put down carpet or flooring in a house that's still being built-- you don't want it to be damaged by the ongoing work.
+Essentially, it's the same reason why you don't put down carpet or flooring in a house that's still being built — you don't want it to be damaged by the ongoing work.
 Also, traffic driving on the subsurface layers of pavement while it cures can cause it to settle and/or deform slightly, so it makes for a better final product to wait until the subsurface layers have settled and fully-cured before applying to top layer.
 That allows the top layer to smooth-out any imperfections that develop in the lower layers during that initial use.

 For the record, this is not something that's only done in Texas.
 This is the practice pretty much everywhere in the US and even overseas (I've personally seen it in Germany and England.)
 In short, it's just how it's done.
 However, they typically try to minimize the danger and annoyance by building small asphalt ramps around these hazards to reduce the potential impact of hitting one.
 In the end, though, it's the driver's responsibility to avoid these hazards by being careful and observant and slowing down.

-Manhole above level of temporary road surface.
-The final road surface level
+Manhole above level of temporary road surface

-can be seen in the background.
+The final road surface level can be seen in the background.

 Why didn't they expand this road years ago before the traffic got so bad?

-This is answered in detail on the Why don't developers have to expand the roads first? page.
+This is answered in detail on the "Why don't developers have to expand the roads first?" page.

 Other sites of interest